Media Driver

 If you need to override the settings, you have two options:

-- pass in parameters via the command line with the -D argument (the same as in Java), changing
+• pass in properties via the command line with the -D argument (the same as in Java), For example: